 - Enforce all fire safety policies and uphold the mandated annual safety training for all employees.

-Explore even more fire safety tips from our experts!
+Explore even more fire safety tips and potential fire hazards from our experts!
 Taking these tips seriously keeps your customers, employees, and retail business safe while providing peace of mind for you and reducing overall retail hazards.

 From 2014-2016, an estimated 100,300 non-residential building fires were reported to U.S. fire departments each year, causing an estimated 90 deaths, 1350 injuries, and $2.4 billion in property loss per year. – The U.S. Fire Administration’s National Fire Incident Reporting System